 (We plan to extend it so that we can choose whether to keep or narrow down the choice of the narrowing destination in the future Wagby.)

-In narrowing down the date type items, as a fixed valueSpecial notation nowYou can use.You can narrow down by today's date.
+For narrowing down date type items, you can use the special notation as a fixed value.You can narrow down by today's date.

 You can not narrow down to suggestion items.(Setting does not work.)